-- 157. Plaintiffs reallege and incorporate herein by reference each of the preceding paragraphs of this complaint, and any subsequent paragraphs. - 158.
-On September 16, 2022, The Press-Enterprise posted the article "Sheriff Explains How 13 Riverside County Inmates Died This Year" on Facebook with the
+- 155. Plaintiffs reallege and incorporate herein by reference each of the preceding paragraphs of this complaint, and any subsequent paragraphs. - 156.
+On September 16, 2022, The Press-Enterprise posted the article "Sheriff Explains How 13 Riverside County Inmates Died This Year" on Facebook with the following caption: "Less than an hour after the family of a man who died in jail

-- following caption: "Less than an hour after the family of a man who died in jail publicly complained about a lack of information on his death and that of 12 other Riverside County inmates this year, Sheriff Chad Bianco explained how they died." - 159.
-Within fourteen hours of article being posted on Facebook, SHERIFF BIANCO went on to publicly shame and harass the families, including Plaintiff, and their deceased loved ones, posing the following offensive rhetorical questions to the Facebook community and calling the Matus family attorney, Christian Contreras, a "bad" person: - a.
+- 157. Within fourteen hours of article being posted on Facebook, SHERIFF BIANCO went on to publicly shame and harass the families, including Plaintiff, and their deceased loved ones, posing the following offensive rhetorical questions to the Facebook community and calling the Matus family attorney, Christian Contreras, a "bad" person: - a.
 Did they demand that their family members not commit suicide or consume drugs while they were in custody? - b.
 Did they ever demand that their family members not commit crimes in the first place? - c.
 Did their parents ever demand they take responsibility for their own actions? - d.
-Do they ever think they played a huge part in the situation they find themselves in, other than the personal actions of their deceased loved one? - 160.
-Defendant SHERIFF BIANCO posted these comments on the public form with the intent to harass and cause Plaintiffs G.M., R.M. and Lisa Matus mental anguish and turmoil.
-He knew that given the public forum nature of the Facebook post that the family of Richard Matus, Jr., including the present Plaintiffs, would read said harassing and offensive comments and that his actions would cause them great mental/psychological pain and anguish.
-Notwithstanding, SHERIFF BIANCO deliberately engaged in this harassing and confrontational behavior. - 161.
-It was his intention to cause them great mental/psychological pain and anguish, and he did so through these actions. - 162.
-Plaintiffs G.M., R.M. and Lisa Matus seeks compensatory damages incurred as a proximate result of Defendant SHERIFF BIANCO's deliberate and intentional misconduct.
-Plaintiffs have suffered great emotional harm and will continue to suffer such harm in the future as a direct and proximate result of the aforementioned acts or omissions by Defendant SHERIFF BIANCO.
+Do they ever think they played a huge part in the situation they find themselves in, other than the personal actions of their deceased loved one? - 158.
+Defendant SHERIFF BIANCO posted these comments on the public form with the intent to harass and cause Plaintiff Kathy Nigro mental anguish and turmoil.
+He knew that given the public forum nature of the Facebook post that the family of Michael Vasquez, including the present Plaintiff, would read said harassing and offensive comments and that his actions would cause them great mental/psychological pain and anguish.
+Notwithstanding, SHERIFF BIANCO deliberately engaged in this harassing and confrontational behavior. - 159.
+It was his intention to cause them great mental/psychological pain and anguish, and he did so through these actions. - 160.
+Plaintiff Kathy Nigro seeks compensatory damages incurred as a proximate result of Defendant SHERIFF BIANCO's deliberate and intentional misconduct.
+Plaintiff has suffered great emotional harm and will continue to suffer